 2011 Foreclosure Activity Ends With a Whimper

-Nevada's new foreclosure law, which caused Foreclosure Starts to plummet in October, are now impacting Foreclosure Sales as well.
-We've seen foreclosure activity bounce back after lenders deal with state law changes in the past, but its less clear that we'll see such a recovery in Nevada anytime soon.
+Nevada's new foreclosure law, which caused Foreclosure Starts to plummet in October, is now impacting Foreclosure Sales as well.
+We've seen foreclosure activity bounce back after lenders deal with state law changes in the past, but it's less clear that we'll see such a recovery in Nevada anytime soon.

-"Nevada's new foreclosure rules appear on track to bring a near complete halt to foreclosures in that state." stated Sean O'Toole, Founder and CEO of ForeclosureRadar.
-"In the near term this will certainly help homeowners who were facing foreclosure, eviction, and potentially deficiency judgements.
-Longer term, we believe there will be unintended consequences for the state as business declines for the many real estate related companies that would normally service, resell and finance those foreclosures.
+"Nevada's new foreclosure rules appear on track to bring a near-complete halt to foreclosures in that state," stated Sean O'Toole, Founder, and CEO of ForeclosureRadar.
+"In the near term, this will certainly help homeowners who were facing foreclosure, eviction, and potentially deficiency judgments.
+Longer-term, we believe there will be unintended consequences for the state as business declines for the many real estate-related companies that would normally service, resell and finance those foreclosures.
 While we hope the rules will lead to better lender accountability as intended, we fear that they will instead lead to higher unemployment and less certainty as to when the cloud of "shadow" inventory hanging over the state will be lifted."